Why use Node js? To answer this question, we will consider the words of Ken Williamson, a Node.js engineer and architect:

 While working with Node.js, developers have to avoid running multiple queued tasks in the background.
 Otherwise, they will face the risk of falling into callback hell.
 A callback is a function that runs when Node.js finishes some task in a queue.
 If there are too many callbacks in the background, they get nested too deep and lead to the so-called callback hell.
 Such a situation makes code difficult to understand and maintain.

-This is because of the asynchronicity of Node.js.
+This is because of the asynchronous programming model of Node.js.
 However, callback hell happens mostly because a developer uses unclean code or lacks experience.
-Thus, the best way to avoid such situations is to hire a Node.js development partner who works only with a clean code and knows how to simplify or refactor it.
+Thus, the best way to avoid such situations is to hire a Node.js development partner who works only with clean code and knows how to simplify or refactor it.

 Processing CPU-intensive requests

 When it comes to intensive computation tasks, Node.js doesn’t perform that well.
-We have talked about the principles under which Node.js prioritizes requests.
-Yet, the described effectiveness does not refer to CPU-bound requests.
+We have talked about the principles under which Node.js prioritizes incoming requests.
+Yet, the described effectiveness does not refer to CPU-bound tasks and requests.

 Duplication of the ecosystem effort

 Do not worry about the quality of the basic Node.js — it is maintained by its creators.
 When it comes to the quality of additional tools and components, they frequently do not meet the code quality standards.
-However, this disadvantage will not affect your web application if you choose a reliable Node.js development company with year-long experience and knowledge of the best practices.
+However, this disadvantage will not affect your web application if you choose a reliable Node.js development company.
+The JS development company of your choice has to have year-long experience and knowledge of the best practices of Node development.

 Is Node.js the Right Choice for Your Project?

-In this article, we have analyzed Node.js pros and cons to check whether this technology may help your business.
+In this article, we have analyzed Node.js advantages and disadvantages and answered the question “Why use Node.js?”
 As you see, there are numerous benefits of Node.js web app development but it is not a one-size-fits-all solution.
-Yet, it is the best choice for building scalable and fast-performing software products.
+Still, it is the best choice for building scalable and dynamic software products.